Trump's 'Disloyalty' Claim About Jewish Democrats Shows He Doesn't Get How They Vote

 Voters who identify as Jewish made up only about 3% of the U.S. electorate in recent presidential elections, but they have voted overwhelmingly Democratic.
 Since 1968, in fact, Jewish voters have voted on average 71% for Democrats.
 That was the exact number that went for Hillary Clinton in 2016.

-Their voting power in presidential elections can be felt in competitive states, like in south Florida, the north Philadelphia suburbs and to a lesser degree in Pittsburgh, Las Vegas, Cleveland, Detroit and outside Atlanta and Denver.
+Their voting power in presidential elections can be felt in competitive states, like in South Florida, the north Philadelphia suburbs and to a lesser degree in Pittsburgh, Las Vegas, Cleveland, Detroit and outside Atlanta and Denver.

 Trump hopes to peel off some Jewish voters in what's expected to be a close reelection fight.
 He's trying to highlight comments by Democratic Reps.
 Ilhan Omar of Minnesota and Rashida Tlaib of Michigan, who have been hotly critical of Israel.
 Omar, in particular, has been criticized for some of her remarks.